 Barbados: Grantley Adams International Airport.
 Photo: © Barbados Tourism Marketing.

 3. Robust Infrastructure

 Barbados has about 916 miles (1,475km) of paved roads, many of which have undergone improvements in recent years.
-Also, there is a highway that links the Northern and Southern parts of the island.
-Beyond the roads, Barbados has reliable utilities and electricity rates are among the lowest in the Caribbean.
+Also, a highway links the Northern and Southern parts of the island.
+Beyond the roads, Barbados has reliable utilities, and electricity rates are among the lowest in the Caribbean.
 Water is provided solely by the Barbados Water Authority, and the tap water is safe to drink.
-With regards to telecommunications, Barbados has modern telecommunications infrastructure with the latest in digital technology and fiber optics systems.
-Phone and Internet services are provided by divisions of international telecommunications companies like Digicel and Flow owned by Cable & Wireless Communications.
+With regards to telecommunications, Barbados has a modern telecommunications infrastructure with the latest in digital technology and fiber optics systems.
+Phone and Internet services are provided by divisions of international telecommunications companies like Digicel and Flow, owned by Cable & Wireless Communications.